Charl3sD/kwaf_installer/README.md

 ### How-to use

-provision a Centos 7 server machine and configure networking
+provision a Centos 7 server minimal machine and configure networking (netinstall issues are under inverstigation)

 |Specs| CPU | RAM | Disk|